Install A Water Saving Shower Head

 - 3This is needed to make a watertight seal in between the male and female ends of the shower head fittings.Teflon Tape (commonly referred to as plumber's/thread tape).

 - 4This will be used to help protect the old shower head from damage while being removed.Old Rag.

 Instructions on how to install a water-saving shower head

-- 1Remove The Old Shower Head.Using your adjustable spanner or hands, gently remove the old shower head by turning it in a counterclockwise direction (right to left).
-If you plan to on reuse the old shower head, protect it from scratches by wrapping an old rag around the chrome parts of the fixture before applying your adjustable spanner.Advertisement
+- 1Using your adjustable spanner or hands, gently remove the old shower head by turning it in a counterclockwise direction (right to left).
+If you plan to on reuse the old shower head, protect it from scratches by wrapping an old rag around the chrome parts of the fixture before applying your adjustable spanner.Remove The Old Shower Head.Advertisement

-- 5Turn On The Shower And Test For Leaks.Once you have finished screwing on your new shower head, turn the shower on and test for any leaks from the threaded area.
-If water is dripping from the threaded area, just repeat steps three and four above until there are no water leaks.Advertisement
+- 5Once you have finished screwing on your new shower head, turn the shower on and test for any leaks from the threaded area.
+If water is dripping from the threaded area, just repeat steps three and four above until there are no water leaks.Turn On The Shower And Test For Leaks.Advertisement

 Tips Tricks & Warnings

 - Don't Overtighten The Shower Head.
 Make sure you don't overtighten the shower head because it might crack the thread.

 - Don't Apply Too Much Teflon Tape.
 If you apply too much Teflon Tape around the thread, this will prevent you from screwing your new shower head all the way on and leave you with an exposed thread at the back of your shower head.